conmaol/gadelica/grammar/nouns.md

 Back up to: [Nouns](#nouns) \| [Grammatical dependents of nouns](#grammatial-dependents-of-nouns) \| [Modifiers of nouns](#modifiers-of-nouns)

-#### Genitive nouns as modifiers of other nouns
+#### Genitive common nouns as modifiers of other nouns

-A noun can have a genitive noun modifier.
+A noun can have a genitive common noun modifier.

-*Common nouns* can be modified by *non-plural* (feminine or masculine) genitive nouns.
+*Common nouns* can be modified by *non-plural* (feminine or masculine) genitive common nouns.

 > Fhuair i e ’na **shuain chadail**, agus thog i e ’na làmhan gu sèimh socrach, agus phòg i e.

-In this example, the dative feminine common noun `shuain` ‘slumber’ is modified by the masculine genitive noun `chadail` ‘sleep’ – `shuain chadail` ‘slumber of sleep, sleepy slumber’.
+In this example, the dative feminine common noun `shuain` ‘slumber’ is modified by the masculine genitive common noun `chadail` ‘sleep’ – `shuain chadail` ‘slumber of sleep, sleepy slumber’.

-Common nouns can also be modified by *plural* genitive nouns.
+Common nouns can also be modified by *plural* genitive common nouns.

 > Bha an **dithis bhan** ud a’ toirt an aire air gus an do dh’fhàs e suas.

-The nominative feminine common noun `dithis` ‘a group of two people’ is modified by the plural genitive noun `bhan` ‘women’ – `dithis bhan` ‘a group of two women’.
+The nominative feminine common noun `dithis` ‘a group of two people’ is modified by the plural genitive common noun `bhan` ‘women’ – `dithis bhan` ‘a group of two women’.

-It is not clear whether *proper nouns* can also be modified by (singular or plural) genitive nouns, since there are no examples in the current text being analysed.
+It is not clear whether *proper nouns* can also be modified by (singular or plural) genitive common nouns, since there are no examples in the current text being analysed.

 Back up to: [Nouns](#nouns) \| [Grammatical dependents of nouns](#grammatical-dependents-of-nouns) \| [Modifiers of nouns](#modifiers-of-nouns)